 HSA.
-If you're covered by a qualified high deductible health plan, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself up to \$3,600 for self-only coverage and \$7,200 for family coverage for 2021 (plus \$1,000 if you're age 55 or older).
+If you're covered by a qualified high deductible health plan, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$3,650 for self-only coverage and \$7,300 for family coverage for 2022 (plus \$1,000 if you're age 55 or older).
 HSAs can bear interest or be invested, growing tax-deferred similar to an IRA.
 Withdrawals for qualified medical expenses are tax-free, and you can carry over a balance from year to year.

 FSA.
-You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employerdetermined limit - not to exceed \$2,750 in 2021.
+You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employer-determined limit - not to exceed \$2,850 in 2022.
 The plan pays or reimburses you for qualified medical expenses.
 (If you have an HSA, your FSA is limited to funding certain permitted expenses.)
 What you don't use by the plan year's end, you generally lose - though your plan might give you a 21⁄2-month grace period to incur expenses to use up the previous year's contribution.

-New!
-Your plan might allow you to roll over all unused amounts to 2022 under the CAA.
+Or it might allow you to roll over up to \$570 to 2023.
+Warning: Some provisions allowing added FSA flexibility because of the pandemic have expired.